Grant Resources and Information

 Community Project Funding Requests

-The House Committee on Appropriations recently announced that it will be again accepting Community Project Funding requests from members of Congress during the fiscal year 2023 cycle.
+The House Committee on Appropriations announced if it will be again accepting Community Project Funding requests from members of Congress during the fiscal year 2024 cycle.

 American Rescue Plan Funding

 As part of the American Rescue Plan Act, passed by Congress, Counties are preparing to review applications and distribute millions of dollars in funding to help with COVID19 economic recovery.
-If you are interested in applying for funding:
+If you are interested in applying for funding.
+As part of this funding, Montgomery County has recently announced the opening of the below grants:

 How to Find Additional Federal Grants Information